David's Final Org Chart — Modern Paraphrase | nocap.bible

 David's Decree — New Era, New Roles 🏛️

-All of these family heads were registered by name, counted individually, from twenty years old and up — everyone who was eligible to serve in the house of the Lord.
-David actually lowered the age from thirty to twenty.
+All of these family heads were registered by name, counted individually, from twenty years old and up — everyone who was eligible to serve in the house of the Lord. actually lowered the age from thirty to twenty.
 Why?
 Because the mission had changed.

 "The Lord, the God of Israel, has given rest to His people, and He dwells in Jerusalem forever.
 The Levites no longer need to carry the Tabernacle or any of the things for its service."

 That's a massive shift.
-For generations, the Levites' had been hauling the Tabernacle — God's portable worship tent — through the wilderness and across the .
+For generations, the had been hauling the — God's portable worship tent — through the wilderness and across the .
 That was physically demanding work.
 But now?
-God had settled in Jerusalem permanently.
+God had settled in permanently.
 The wandering was over.
-The Temple would be a permanent structure, and the Levites needed a whole new job description to match.
+The would be a permanent structure, and the Levites needed a whole new job description to match.
 David saw the transition coming and planned for it. 💯

 The New Job Description 🙌